How to Make a Quilt – The Beginner’s Guide

 Spray Basting –

 One way to hold the layers of your quilt together is by using a spray baste (like THIS one.)
 This method is great because it is much less time consuming than using pins to secure the quilt.
 This also means you won’t have to stop frequently to remove pins as you quilt which can be time consuming.
-AND you aren’t punching a bunch of tiny holes into your quilt which is also a big plus.
+AND you aren’t punching a bunch of tiny holes into your fabric which is also a big plus.

 The downsides are that depending on the spray it may not hold up well to the constant pushing and shoving involved in machine quilting.
 I say that as someone who uses my home machine to quilt so the quilt goes through some pushing and shoving.
 If you are using a long arm quilter the spray adhesive is probably a very great option.